 Is carpal tunnel syndrome covered under Pennsylvania workers’ comp?

 Carpal tunnel syndrome occurs when the median nerve, which runs from the forearm into the palm of the hand, becomes pressed or squeezed at the wrist.
+One of the questions we commonly hear from clients is “can I get workers compensation for carpal tunnel?”
 More recently, the cause of carpal tunnel syndrome has been a point of contention.
-However, it has long been recognized as an injury in Pennsylvania case law for purposes […]Continue Reading
+However, it has long […]Continue Reading

 Does workers’ comp protect my job position and benefits?

 No, the Pennsylvania Worker’s Comp Act does not include any protection of your job title, employment benefits or even a job with your employer.
 Rather, you are entitled to wage loss checks when you are out of work for the injury or when you are in a lower paying job because of the work injury. […]Continue Reading

 Can my employer offer me a different job after a work injury?